fireice-uk/xmr-stak/README.md

 ## HTML reports
 <img src="https://gist.githubusercontent.com/fireice-uk/2da301131ac01695ff79539a27b81d68/raw/4c09cdeee86f94df2e9dd86b927e64aded6184f5/xmr-stak-cpu-hashrate.png" width="260"> <img src="https://gist.githubusercontent.com/fireice-uk/2da301131ac01695ff79539a27b81d68/raw/4c09cdeee86f94df2e9dd86b927e64aded6184f5/xmr-stak-cpu-results.png" width="260"> <img src="https://gist.githubusercontent.com/fireice-uk/2da301131ac01695ff79539a27b81d68/raw/4c09cdeee86f94df2e9dd86b927e64aded6184f5/xmr-stak-cpu-connection.png" width="260">

+## HTML and JSON API report configuraton

+To configure the reports shown above you need to edit the httpd_port variable.
+Then enable wifi on your phone and navigate to <miner ip address>:<httpd_port> in your phone browser.
+If you want to use the data in scripts, you can get the JSON version of the data at url <miner ip address>:<httpd_port>/api.json

 ## Usage on Windows
 1) Edit the config.txt file to enter your pool login and password.
 2) Double click the exe file.